Cædmon: Manuscript evidence

 All copies of Hymn are found in manuscripts of the Historia ecclesiastica or its translation, where they serve as either a gloss to Bede's Latin translation of the Old English poem, or, in the case of the Old English version, a replacement for Bede's translation in the main text of the History.
 Despite this close connection with Bede's work, the Hymn does not appear to have been transmitted with the Historia ecclesiastica regularly until relatively late in its textual history.
 Scribes other than those responsible for the main text often copy the vernacular text of the Hymn in manuscripts of the Latin Historia.
 In three cases, Oxford, Bodleian Library, Laud Misc.
 243, Oxford, Bodleian Library, Hatton 43, and Winchester, Cathedral I, the poem is copied by scribes working a quarter-century or more after the main text was first set down.

 Even when the poem is in the same hand as the manuscript's main text, there is little evidence to suggest that it was copied from the same exemplar as the Latin Historia: nearly identical versions of the Old English poem are found in manuscripts belonging to different recensions of the Latin text; closely related copies of the Latin Historia sometimes contain very different versions of the Old English poem.
 With the exception of the Old English translation, no single recension of the Historia ecclesiastica is characterised by the presence of a particular recension of the vernacular poem.

 Earliest text

 The oldest known version of the poem is the Northumbrian aelda recension.
 The surviving witnesses to this text, Cambridge, University Library, Kk.
 5. 16 (M) and St. Petersburg, National Library of Russia, lat.
 Q. v.
 I. 18 (P), date to at least the mid-8th century.
 M in particular is traditionally ascribed to Bede's own monastery and lifetime, though there is little evidence to suggest it was copied much before the mid-8th century.

 The following text, first column on the left below, has been transcribed from M (mid-8th century; Northumbria).
 The text has been normalised to show a line-break between each line and modern word-division.
 A transcription of the likely pronunciation of the text in the early 8th-century Northumbrian dialect in which the text is written is included, along with a modern English translation.
+Note that some liberties must be taken with respect to the exact quality of some sounds, even beyond the alternatives given in parentheses & brackets (the former for optional sounds & the latter for necessary).
+Stress markers are added only for correspondence to stressed "lifts" in the Old English meter, and syllable boundaries are similarly not indicated for resolved syllables.

 Bede's Latin version runs as follows: